MuradAles/Themis/PRD_Steno_Demand_Letter_Generator_Implementation.md

 **Before we code, here's the flow:**
 1. User clicks "Export to Word" button
-2. Frontend calls Firebase Function with letter text
+2. Frontend calls Firebase Function with letter text (or documentId to read from Firestore)
+3. Function reads letter from Firestore (if documentId provided)
-3. Function creates formatted .docx using `docx` library
+4. Function creates formatted .docx using `docx` library
-4. Function uploads to Firebase Storage
-5. Function returns download URL
+5. Function returns file buffer directly (NO Storage upload)
+6. Frontend receives file buffer
-6. Frontend triggers download using `file-saver` library
+7. Frontend triggers download using `file-saver` library
-7. File downloads with proper name: `demand-letter-2024-01-15.docx`
+8. File downloads with proper name: `demand-letter-2024-01-15.docx`

+**Important:** We do NOT save exported Word files to Storage.
+Direct download only.

 ---